 - "Through the Loop".
-As if the fact that the music is unsettling, it samples the psychedelic boat ride from Willy Wonka and the Chocolate Factory.
+As if the fact that the music is unsettling isn't enough, it samples the psychedelic boat ride from Willy Wonka & the Chocolate Factory.

 - The video for "Propane Nightmares".
 Features a Cult with a Sinister Minister in the middle of the woods, has some sort of drink laced with who-knows-what, ends with a boy and girl escaping the cult, looking back, and seeing the shack erupt with smoky-black spirits.

 - "Comprachicos."
 As if the fact that the song sounds creepy and that Rob sounds like he's begging to live as he sings isn't bad enough, the song is about a kid repeatedly being abused by his parents, to the point where they drown him.

 - Similar to "Tarantula," "Witchcraft" is awesome musically, but the lyrics are about a guy finding his girlfriend dead from an apparent murder.

 - The remix of "Witchcraft" by Belgian producer Netsky turns it into a calm and relaxed track, making for some blatant Lyrical Dissonance that is nigh unsettling.